joshlay/amdgpu_stats/README.md

     - Current
     - Target

-*Note:* Tested _only_ on `RX6000` series cards; more may be supported.
-Please file an issue if incompatibility is found!
+Tested _only_ on `RX6000` series cards; more may be supported.
+Please file an issue if finding incompatibility!

 ## Requirements
 Only `Linux` is supported.
 Information is _completely_ sourced from interfaces in `sysfs`.